 At Spinney Hill Primary School, we support pupils with medical conditions, including asthma, eczema, nut allergies or other allergies that may potentially lead to anaphylaxis, diabetes, kidney transplants, gastric feeds, haemophilia, thallasaemia, epilepsy, incontinence and a number of other conditions, including mental health concerns.

 We have staff who are specially trained in First Aid and in supporting pupils with ongoing medical conditions.
-We are also well supported by our Public Health Nurse (School Nurse) and referrals can be made through the school for advice, although you should always contact your child's GP in the first instance if you have medical concerns.
+We are also well supported by our Public Health Nurse (School Nursing Service / Healthy Together Team) and referrals can be made through the school for advice, although you should always contact your child's GP in the first instance if you have medical concerns.
 You should inform the school office on 0116 2737047 as soon as possible about any medical conditions or needs that your child has that may require support.

 Alternatively, you can email email@example.com and mark your email FAO Mr Ranzetta

 If your child requires a specific diet owing to a medical need and you would like them to have a school dinner, we can ask the caterers to provide specially prepared meals.
-Please contact the school office and ask to speak to Mr Ranzetta in the first instance.
+Please contact the school office on 0116 2737047 and ask to make an appointment with Mr Ranzetta in the first instance.

 At Spinney Hill Primary School, we have three qualified Mental Health First Aiders who can support your child with anxiety or other concerns.
 These are: